Day 7: "Stillness & Surrender" / शांति और समर्पण

 Story: A different context from Days 2 and 5.
 In Day 2, the boat fought through turbulent waters.
 In Day 5, the boat built core fire for inversions.
 Today, the boat rests on a still lake.
 Imagine a small wooden boat on a perfectly calm lake at dawn -- no wind, no waves, the surface like glass.
 The boat doesn't need to go anywhere.
 It simply floats.
 That is today's Navasana -- not about building fire or fighting waves, but about floating effortlessly.
 The effort is minimal; the awareness is maximal.
 Can you hold a pose without gripping?
 Can you be strong without being tense?
 That is Sthira Sukham Asanam -- steadiness and ease living in the same breath.

-Modification: Keep hands holding behind the thighs the entire time.
-Keep the feet lower -- the shins do not need to be parallel to the ground.
+Modification: Keep hands behind the thighs the entire time.
 Even lifting the feet one inch off the floor is enough today.
-The goal is NOT intensity -- it is awareness.
+The goal is awareness, not intensity.

 ---